Outbound request pipeline

 1. [Create segments](#id-1.-create-segments)

-When the URL is constructed, Umbraco will convert every node in the tree into a segment.
-Each published Content item has a corresponding URL segment.
+When a URL is constructed, Umbraco converts every node in the tree into a segment.
+Each published content item has a corresponding URL segment.

-In our example "Our Products" will become "our-products" and "Swibble" will become "swibble".
+In the example above, "Our Products" becomes "our-products" and "Swibble" becomes "swibble".

-The segments are created by the "Url Segment provider"
+Segments are created by the URL Segment Provider.

-The DI container of an Umbraco implementation contains a collection of UrlSegmentProviders.
-This collection is populated during Umbraco boot up.
-Umbraco ships with a 'DefaultUrlSegmentProvider' - but custom implementations can be added to the collection.
+The Dependency Injection (DI) container of an Umbraco implementation contains a collection of `UrlSegmentProviders`.
+This collection is populated during Umbraco startup.
+Umbraco ships with a 'DefaultUrlSegmentProvider', but custom implementations can be added to the collection.

-When the GetUrlSegment extension method is called for a content item + culture combination, each registered IUrlSegmentProvider in the collection is executed in 'collection order'.
-This continues until a particular UrlSegmentProvider returns a segment value for the content, and no further UrlSegmentProviders in the collection will be executed.
-If no segment is returned by any provider in the collection a DefaultUrlSegmentProvider will be used to create a segment.
-This ensures that a segment is always created, like when a default provider is removed from a collection without a new one being added.
+When the `GetUrlSegment` extension method is called for a content item and culture combination, each registered `IUrlSegmentProvider` in the collection is executed in collection order.
+This continues until `UrlSegmentProvider` returns a segment value for the content.
+No further `UrlSegmentProviders` in the collection are executed after that point.
+If no segment is returned by any provider in the collection, the `DefaultUrlSegmentProvider` is used as a fallback.
+This ensures that a segment is always created.

-To create a new Url Segment Provider, implement the following interface:
+To create a new URL Segment Provider, implement the `IUrlSegmentProvider` interface:

 public interface IUrlSegmentProvider